 There are various levels of membership from new students through to full registered homeopaths.
 Our Registered Members (RSHom) complete rigorous training (normally three years full time or four years part time) with one of our recognised course providers, which includes supervised clinical practice.
 During their first year on the Register, they then engage in a programme of continuing professional development (CPD) and complete a CPD portfolio.
 For full details see the leaflet ‘Registration with the Society’.

-For information about The Society download our 2010 Make your Mark leaflet: click here
+For information about The Society download our 2013 Make your Mark brochure: click here

 Support and service for members